ling3855/ling3855/README.md

 </p>

 <h2 align="center"> Hi there!</h3>
 <p align="center">Hi, I'm Linda !
-I'm still learning about coding and trying to discover more about the world of programming.
+I'm still trying to discover more about the world of programming.
 Every day is a chance to learn something new, and I'm excited to keep growing and building projects along the way. ✨💻🌟</p>

 <br>